MicrosoftDocs/fabric-docs/docs/data-factory/dataflow-gen2-cicd-and-git-integration.md

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/save-dataflow-gen2.png" alt-text="Screenshot of Power Query editor with the Save and run button emphasized.":::

-1. After publishing, note that the dataflow has a status of uncommitted.
+1. After publishing, the dataflow has a status of uncommitted.

    :::image type="content" source="media/dataflow-gen2-cicd-and-git-integration/dataflow-gen2-uncommited-git.png" alt-text="Screenshot of the saved Dataflow Gen2 with the status shown as uncommitted.":::